rotationalio/rotational.io/content/en/blog/2021-05-26-secrets-manager-with-go.md

 ## What is Google Secret Manager?

-Google Secret Manager is a hosted service that allows users to store, manage, and access secure information.
+[Google Secret Manager](https://cloud.google.com/secret-manager) is a hosted service that allows users to store, manage, and access sensitive data such as passwords, API keys, and certificates across Google Cloud.
 Information stored in Secret Manager is encrypted by default, and can only be accessed by an application if it has been granted valid credentials.

-One of the big advantages of the Secret Manager implementation is its flexibility in terms of what can be stored.
-These "secrets" can be text or arbitrary bytes (well, almost; there is a [64KiB limit](https://cloud.google.com/secret-manager/quotas)); meaning they can be passwords, API keys, or certificates.
+One big advantage of the Secret Manager implementation is its flexibility in what can be stored.
+"Secrets" can be text or arbitrary bytes (well, almost; there is a [64KiB limit](https://cloud.google.com/secret-manager/quotas)); so you can store passwords, API keys, or certificates.

 Secrets are stored using a namespace-like convention, where the key that references the payload value takes the form of a path, e.g.